keoko/sisyphus/README.md

 - yada: missing some documentation

 ### DOUBTS
-- how to autoreload system after a change?
+- how to autoreload clojure system after a change?
 - how to sync config and schema?
+- how to store the general config? replicated in all branches? how to keep them sync?
+- how flexible are hierarchical keys?

 ## License